 Learn more about the City Vaccination Requirements for Events here.

-As of September 20, operators or hosts of large indoor events at City-owned facilities with more than 50 guests shall require ALL ATTENDEES age 12 and older and ALL STAFF to show proof of full vaccination before entering the facility.
-Certain exemptions to this exist as described in the City’s Frequently Asked Questions (FAQ) document.
+Operators or hosts of large indoor events at City-owned facilities with more than 50 guests shall require ALL ATTENDEES age 12 and older and ALL STAFF to show proof of full vaccination before entering the facility.
+Certain exemptions to this exist as described in the City’s Vaccine Policy FAQ document.

 PATRON CHECK-IN PROCESS